memgraph/docs/cypher-manual/clauses/merge.md

 ### 1.2.
 Merging nodes with properties

-If `MERGE` is used on a node with properties that don't match any existing node, that node is created.
+If `MERGE` is used on a node with properties that don't match any existing node, that node is created:

 ```cypher
 MERGE (city { name: 'London' })